NethermindEth/general-agents-module/README.md

 #### How to use it

-This mock provides some methods to set up the values the signer should return:
+This mock provides some methods to set up the values that the signer should return:
 - `setAddress(address)`.
-This method set the address that the signer can sign.
+This method sets the address that the signer can sign.
 - `allowTransaction(from, to, iface, id, inputs)`.
-This method prepare the a txn sent to `to` and signed from `from`.
-The transaction is ment to call the method `id` taken from the `iface` of the `to` contract passing the `inputs` as parameters. `receipt` will be the receipt returned by the transaction.
+This method prepares a txn sent to `to` and signed from `from`.
+The transaction is meant to call the method `id` taken from the `iface` of the `to` contract passing the `inputs` as parameters. `receipt` will be the receipt returned by the transaction.
 - `denyTransaction(from, to, iface, id, inputs, msg)`.
 Same conditions of `allowTransaction` but in this case the transaction will be reverted with `msg` message.

 All the data you set in the signer will be used until the `clear` function is called.